c4cs-2/c4cs-2.github.io/_commands/basics/rm.md

 ### `rm -r <directory>`

-The `-r` flag indicates an "recursive deletion."
-This command will all subfolders and files in the specified directory.
+The `-r` or `-R` flag indicates a "recursive deletion."
+This command will delete all subfolders and files in the specified directory.

 ~~~ bash
 $ ls